misthioz/misthioz/README.md

 ### Hey there.
 I'm Arthur 👋

-I'm 19 years old, born and living in Brazil.
-Computer Science Major.
+🇧🇷 I'm 19 years old, born and living in Brazil.

-I love programming, specially working with game development.
-I'm passionate about learning new skills.
-Currently learning Java and Kotlin.
+💻 Passionate about programmming, learning, and developing new skills and ideas.
+📚 Computer Science Major at Univeridade Presbiteriana Mackenzie.
+Java Developer in training at Let's Code.
+🎮 Game developer.
+🖊️ Hobbyist writer and artist.

 <!--
 **misthioz/misthioz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.